- There are various BSOD errors that you can encounter, and in this guide, we’re going to show you how to fix Dad Pool Caller on Windows 10.

-Many applications tend to leave certain files and registry entries once you remove them, so be sure to use dedicated removal tool to completely remove certain antivirus from your PC.
+Many applications tend to leave certain files and registry entries once you remove them, so be sure to use a dedicated removal tool to completely remove certain antivirus from your PC.

-Solution 4 – Uninstall problematic applications
+9. Uninstall problematic applications

 Certain third-party applications can cause these types of errors to appear, therefore it’s strongly advised that you find and uninstall the problematic application.

 Users reported that tools such as Hotspot Shield tend to cause these types of errors, so be sure to remove Hotspot Shield from your PC.

-Solution 5 – Check your modem
+10. Check your modem

-Few users reported issues with Huawei modems, and according to them, the modem was set to work as a network adapter and that was the cause for BAD_POOL_CALLER BSoD error.
+Few users reported issues with Huawei modems, and according to them, the modem was set to work as a network adapter and that was the cause for BAD POOL CALLER BSoD error.

-In order to fix this problem you need to set your modem to work as a modem by using its software.
+In order to fix this problem, you need to set your modem to work as a modem by using its software.
 Simply change the connection from NDIS to RAS and you should be able to fix this problem easily.

-Solution 6 – Check your hardware
+11. Check your hardware

-Users reported that this issue was fixed after finding and replacing the faulty hardware, and in most cases the problematic hardware was RAM or motherboard.
+Users reported that this issue was fixed after finding and replacing the faulty hardware, and in most cases, the problematic hardware was RAM or motherboard.

-Checking your RAM is rather simple, and in order to do that you just need to test RAM modules one by one until you find the faulty one.
+Checking your RAM is rather simple, and in order to do that, you just need to test RAM modules one by one until you find the faulty one.
 In addition, you can also use tools such as MemTest86+ to perform a thorough scan of your RAM.

-We have to mention that almost any hardware component can cause this error to appear, and if you installed any new hardware recently be sure that you remove it or replace it since it might not be fully compatible with your PC.
+We have to mention that almost any hardware component can cause this error to appear and if you installed any new hardware recently be sure that you remove it or replace it since it might not be fully compatible with your PC.